YusufBolden/Assessment-Survey/README.md

 ### Reading the data

 Although there are numberous package managers and environment managers avaiable, [Anaconda Navigator](https://docs.anaconda.com/anaconda/navigator/) is a platform that offers package and environment management dependencies in one platform.
 Installation instructions can be found [here](https://docs.anaconda.com/anaconda/install/).
 Once installation is complete, the command `jupyter notebook` can be run from the terminal to initialize and open Jupyter Notebook in the web browswer.

+df = pd.read_csv('wowDataFinal.csv', index_col=0)
+# This will bring the CSV file into jupyter notebook

+df
+# this will display the entire dataframe

+df.head()
+# shows the first 5 rows

+df.tail()
+# shows the last 5 rows

+df.shape
+# shows the total number of rows, columns
+# each row represents the user's inputs
+# each column corresponds to a question in the survey

+## Plotting data with Seaborn
+import seaborn as sns
+%matplotlib inline

+sns.pairplot(data = df, vars = ['age', 'gender', 'personal_income', 'incarceration'])
+# Plotting to inspect for any correlation to age, personal income and incarceration

+### Using a Matplotlib heatmap to analyze the data

+correlations = df.corr()

+sns.heatmap(correlations, cmap ='Blues')

+### Running a linear model